I'm just an ordinary citizen that likes to express my opinions.

 The controversy lies with the meaning of lines five and six of this verse and has become the topic of the day.
 What exactly does Francis Scott Key mean by these words, specifically the hireling and slave?
 No one knows because Key is dead and cannot explain what he meant in his own words, so we have to try to interpret them based on who he was as a person.
 I did some research and there are many articles on this subject, almost all of them calling it a racist verse.
 Now I know this is shocking to almost everyone reading this, and some of you may have stopped reading because this is not what you want to hear about our National Anthem.
 But here is just some of what I found, and you can do your own research as well.

-On the Snopes website, which is used to debunk or verify most controversial issues, I found the following explanation.
+On Snopes (a website that is used to debunk or verify controversial issues), I found the following explanation.

 ".There are historians (notably Robin Blackburn, author of The Overthrow of Colonial Slavery, 1776-1848, and Alan Taylor, author of “American Blacks in the War of 1812”), who have indeed read the stanza as glorying in the Americans’ defeat of the Corps of Colonial Marines, one of two units of black slaves recruited between 1808 and 1816 to fight for the British on the promise of gaining their freedom.
 Like so many of his compatriots, Francis Scott Key, the wealthy American lawyer who wrote “The Star Spangled Banner” in the wake of the Battle of Fort McHenry on 14 September 1814, was a slaveholder who believed blacks to be “a distinct and inferior race of people, which all experience proves to be the greatest evil that afflicts a community.”
 It goes without saying that Key did not have the enslaved black population of America in mind when he penned the words “land of the free.”
 It would be logical to assume, as well, that he might have harbored a special resentment toward African Americans who fought against the United States on behalf of the King.
 After the U.S. and the British signed a peace treaty at the end of 1814, the U.S. government demanded the return of American “property,” which by that point numbered about 6,000 people.
 The British refused.
 Most of the 6,000 eventually settled in Canada, with some going to Trinidad, where their descendants are still known as “Merikins.”
 In fairness, it has also been argued that Key may have intended the phrase as a reference to the British Navy’s practice of impressment (kidnapping sailors and forcing them to fight in defense of the crown), or as a semi-metaphorical slap at the British invading force as a whole (which included a large number of mercenaries), though the latter line of thinking suggests an even stronger alternative theory — namely, that the word “hirelings” refers literally to mercenaries, and “slaves” refers literally to slaves."